 - And if you aren’t worried about food allergies or vegans feel free to jazz it up with chopped pecans or crumbled goat cheese

-How to Make Shaved Brussels Sprout & Pomegranate Salad
+How to Make a Shaved Brussels Sprout Salad

+- Serve- Put into your serving dish and sprinkle the remaining pomegranate arils on top.
+You don’t have to do it this way, but the pop of bright red on top is so appetizing.
 I prepare the salad a couple of hours before mealtime and keep in the fridge until 20 minutes before mealtime.
-I like the brussels sprout salad chilled, but not ice cold.
+I prefer any shaved brussels sprout salad chilled, but not ice cold.

 Leftovers keep for several days in the fridge (and they hold up surprisingly well!).
 I loved my leftovers topped with shredded chicken for a great lunch salad.